vzaidman/htz-frontend/packages/htz-react-base/README.md

 ### build

 Build production distributable files.
 For apps, this will involve running the [Next.js](https://github.com/zeit/next.js) build process.
-For modules, this will usually involve running Babel and/or webpack.
+For libraries, this will usually involve running Babel and/or webpack.

 ### format